Adige-Calculations/Developing-simulation-on-cloud/src/rust/log.md

-#Logging
+# Log files

-If you want to output info from yout code, in what ever way, such are console, file, cloud providers...
+If you want to output info from your code, in what ever way, such are console, file, cloud providers...
-You need to call ```log``` capabilities.
+You need to call the ```log``` capabilities.

 ## In library

 You have to mark the entity of your logs inside the code steps.